 Annabel smiled.
 So Mr. O was a writer; already she was getting closer to learning his identity.
 This was proving to be easier than she’d thought.

-“Actually,” she said, leaning in an putting her hand on the receptionist’s arm, as if they were old friends sharing secrets.
+“Actually,” she said, leaning in and putting her hand on the receptionist’s arm, as if they were old friends sharing secrets.
 “He and I were recently introduced at a party.
 I’m afraid I didn’t get his real name.”

 “Oh,” said the receptionist, blushing.
 “Well, I can help you there.
 Mr. O is Jonathan Grimmer’s pen name.”